Geoffrey Onyeama: Career

 Onyeama began his career as a research officer in the Nigerian Law Reform Commission Lagos from 1983 to 1984.
 He then worked as a lawyer with Mogboh and Associates in Enugu, Nigeria from 1984 to 1985.
 In 1985, he joined the World Intellectual Property Organization (WIPO) as an assistant programme officer for development cooperation and external relations, Bureau for Africa and Western Asia.
 He rose through the ranks at the WIPO to become deputy director general for the development sector in 2009.
 In November 2015 he was appointed Nigeria's minister of foreign affairs by President Muhammadu Buhari.

 Personal life

 Onyeama is married and has three children.
 His current wife is Sulola, with whom Onyeama has two children.
-Previously, Onyeama was married to Christian Onoh's daughter, Nuzo Onoh, who is a renowned international author and the first African recipient of the Bram Stoker Lifetime Achievement Award, and they have a daughter together, Candice Onyeama, a screenwriter and filmmaker.
+Previously, Onyeama was married to Christian Onoh's daughter, Nuzo Onoh, who is an author and the first African recipient of the Bram Stoker Lifetime Achievement Award, and they have a daughter together.

 On 19 July 2020, Onyeama went into medical isolation, after announcing that he had tested positive for COVID-19.
 In late August 2020, Onyeama recovered from COVID-19 coronavirus disease; and went back to his leadership service as HMFA: Honourable Minister for Foreign Affairs at Nigeria's Ministry of Foreign Affairs.

 Author Dillibe Onyeama (1951–2022) was his brother.